Installation view, Jahn und Jahn, Munich, 2020

 JOKER is an exhibition about images, language, and the space in between.

+“I know that noise!
+Someone has just died!”
 “No, it was just a grasshopper jumping on your bed.”

 Scarcely have I begun to open my eyes—already I begin to distinguish one thing from another.